-To address this challenge, we engineered our proprietary EDO technology to optimize tissue and cell penetration, which we believe may result in enhanced therapeutic activity and improved tolerability of oligonucleotide therapies.
-Our platform is based on novel cell-penetrating EDO peptides that were developed through an iterative process that selected simultaneously for high uptake, biodistribution to key muscle targets, including cardiac tissue, and reduced toxicity.
-Our lead product candidates utilize phosphorodiamidate morpholino oligomers, or PMOs, a type of ASO chemistry that confers enhanced stability, conjugated to one of our optimized, proprietary, novel EDO peptides, and we are continuing to build and develop this platform technology as we expand into new therapeutic areas.
+To address this challenge, we engineered our proprietary EDO technology to optimize tissue penetration, cellular uptake and nuclear delivery, which we believe may enhance the therapeutic activity of oligonucleotides and improve the tolerability of these genetic medicines.
+Our platform is based on novel cell-penetrating EDO peptides that were developed through an iterative process which selected simultaneously for high cellular uptake, biodistribution to key muscle targets, including cardiac tissue, and improved tolerability.
+We utilize phosphorodiamidate morpholino oligomers, or PMOs, a type of ASO chemistry that confers enhanced stability, in our approach, and these therapeutic cargos are conjugated to one of our optimized, proprietary, novel EDO peptides to generate our lead EDO product candidates.
+We are continuing to build and develop this platform technology as we expand into new therapeutic areas.

-Using this novel, proprietary platform, we are developing a broad pipeline of disease-modifying EDO peptide-conjugated oligonucleotide candidates to treat a variety of degenerative neuromuscular and neurologic diseases.
+Using this novel, proprietary platform, we are developing a broad pipeline of disease-modifying EDO candidates to treat a variety of degenerative neuromuscular and neurologic diseases.
 Our platform is designed to offer the following advantages compared to existing oligonucleotide approaches:

-- Enhanced delivery to skeletal muscle, including diaphragm, cardiac muscle and the CNS. - Improved activity, which we have observed in NHPs with the greatest exon skipping potency at tolerable target dose levels compared to any approved therapeutic or known developmental candidate. - An enhanced balance between activity and tolerability, which is designed to afford our product candidates a wider therapeutic index. - Robust, scalable and cost-efficient manufacturing that does not require cell-based processes. - Accelerated and efficient pipeline development of therapeutic candidates enabled by use of the same EDO peptide across all our initial programs.
+- Enhanced delivery to skeletal muscle, including diaphragm, cardiac muscle and the CNS. - Improved activity, which we have observed in NHPs with the greatest exon 51 skipping potency at tolerable target dose levels compared to any approved therapeutic or known developmental candidate. - An enhanced balance between activity and tolerability, which is designed to afford our product candidates a wider therapeutic index. - Robust, scalable and cost-efficient manufacturing that does not require cell-based processes. - Accelerated and efficient pipeline development of therapeutic candidates enabled by use of the same EDO peptide across all our initial programs.